OussemaHassine/tuple-space-erlang/README.md

-# 🧩 Tuple Space in Erlang

-An Erlang-based implementation of a **Tuple Space**: a coordination model inspired by the Linda paradigm.
-This project was developed for the _Programming Languages and Paradigms_ course at the University of Urbino.

----

 ## 📚 Introduction

 A **Tuple Space** is a shared memory abstraction that allows concurrent processes to communicate by writing and reading tuples using **associative pattern matching**.
 It decouples producers and consumers in both time and space, making it well-suited for distributed and concurrent systems.